MazamaScience/reports/CA/draft_AB_617.md

 _TODO_

+_Jon Comment: The AQview data viewer is what CARB thinks is important.
+You might look at other viewers or reports and just summarize the different types of graphics or analyses they are using to communicate information._ Is it current only?
+Archival?
+Time series analysis?
+Maps?

 ## What software tools are being used to analyze this data?

 _TODO_

+_Jon Comment: This may be hard to figure out unless pages specifically mention software.
+But it might be interesting to look at the different types of data downlaod they provide._

 ## _Other interesting questions that come up_